Department Chair

 Professor Bauman teaches introductory surveys of the world’s religions as well as upper-level courses on Hinduism and Buddhism.
 He has recently taught topical courses such as "Religion, ‘Cults,’ and (In)Tolerance in America," “Religion, Politics and Conflict in South Asia,” “Religion, Gender, and the Goddess in Asia,” "Race and Religion in America," and “Theory and Method in the Study of Religion.”

-Professor Glennan’s area of specialization is in the philosophy of science, with particular attention to biology and psychology.
-He has written about causation, explanation and model building.
+Professor Glennan’s area of specialization is the philosophy of science, with particular attention to biology, psychology and neuroscience.
+He has written about causation, explanation, and model building.
 He is chiefly known for his work on the nature of mechanisms and the role of mechanistic models and explanations across the sciences.
-He is author of The New Mechanical Philosophy (Oxford University Press, 2017) and editor, with Phyllis Illari, of the Routledge Handbook of Mechanisms and Mechanical Philosophy (2018).
-He has also written on the topic of religion and science, and science education, and has dabbled in the philosophy of history.
-Links to publications can be found on Butler’s archive and at Google scholar.
+He is author of The New Mechanical Philosophy (Oxford University Press, 2017) and Causation: The Basics (Routledge, 2024) and he is the editor, with Phyllis

 Biography